Loading lesson…

 The big idea: a money app can help you build good habits, but the choice of save-spend-give is still yours.

-What is the core idea behind "An App That Helps With Your Allowance"?
+What is the main idea of "An App That Helps With Your Allowance"?

-Which best describes the scope of "An App That Helps With Your Allowance"?
+Which action would help you apply "An App That Helps With Your Allowance" responsibly?